Introduction: Why This List Exists

 Before getting into specific application modernization platforms and providers in the USA, a clarification is necessary.

+This list reflects visibility, adoption, and relevance in real enterprise modernization conversations, and not a judgment on quality or intent.
 The categories used here are not value statements.
 Being grouped under a particular role does not make a provider weak or incomplete by default.
 It simply reflects the part of the modernization problem they are structurally designed to address.
 Many organizations rely on multiple categories at once, often successfully.

 The goal of this list is clarity, not comparison.
 It’s meant to make it easier to understand what each provider is realistically suited for, and what responsibility still sits with the enterprise once the engagement begins.